Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/runtime_sw_design.md

 question!
 DMA engines generally require some degree of alignment, and the Alveo DMA is no different.
 If your allocated memory is not aligned to a page boundary the runtime will align it for you.
 Although you will incur a memcpy() operation, which is expensive computationally.
-You will also see a warning from the runtime (assuming you haven?t suppressed them) because this is a problem you'll want to resolve as quickly as possible.
+You will also see a warning from the runtime (assuming you haven't suppressed them) because this is a problem you'll want to resolve as quickly as possible.
 Identifying and fixing this issue is addressed later on.

 Finally, we must understand whether our memory is **cacheable** or **non-cacheable**.
 Because external memory